-To provide full end-to-end resilience, MPTCP provides a connectionlevel acknowledgment, to act as a cumulative ACK for the connection as a whole.
-This is the "Data ACK" field of the DSS option (Figure 9).
+To provide full end-to-end resilience, MPTCP provides a connection-level acknowledgment, to act as a cumulative ACK for the connection as a whole.
+This is done via the "Data ACK" field of the DSS option (Figure 9).
 The Data ACK is analogous to the behavior of the standard TCP cumulative ACK -- indicating how much data has been successfully received (with no holes).
-This is in comparison to the subflow-level ACK, which acts analogous to TCP SACK, given that there may still be holes in the data stream at the connection level.
+This can be compared to the subflow-level ACK, which acts in a fashion analogous to TCP SACK, given that there may still be holes in the data stream at the connection level.
 The Data ACK specifies the next data sequence number it expects to receive.

-The Data ACK, as for the DSN, can be sent as the full 64-bit value, or as the lower 32 bits.
+The Data ACK, as for the DSN, can be sent as the full 64-bit value or as the lower 32 bits.
 If data is received with a 64-bit DSN, it MUST be acknowledged with a 64-bit Data ACK.
-If the DSN received is 32 bits, it is valid for the implementation to choose whether to send a 32-bit or 64-bit Data ACK.
+If the DSN received is 32 bits, an implementation can choose whether to send a 32-bit or 64-bit Data ACK, and an implementation MUST accept either in this situation.

-The Data ACK proves that the data, and all required MPTCP signaling, has been received and accepted by the remote end.
+The Data ACK proves that the data, and all required MPTCP signaling, have been received and accepted by the remote end.
 One key use of the Data ACK signal is that it is used to indicate the left edge of the advertised receive window.
 As explained in Section 3.3.4, the receive window is shared by all subflows and is relative to the Data ACK.
 Because of this, an implementation MUST NOT use the RCV.WND field of a TCP segment at the connection level if it does not also carry a DSS option with a Data ACK field.
-Furthermore, separating the connection-level acknowledgments from the subflow level allows processing to be done separately, and a receiver has the freedom to drop segments after acknowledgment at the subflow level, for example, due to memory constraints when many segments arrive out of order.
+Furthermore, separating the connection-level acknowledgments from the subflow level allows processing to be done separately, and a receiver has the freedom to drop segments after acknowledgment at the subflow level -- for example, due to memory constraints when many segments arrive out of order.

 An MPTCP sender MUST NOT free data from the send buffer until it has been acknowledged by both a Data ACK received on any subflow and at the subflow level by all subflows on which the data was sent.
-The former condition ensures liveness of the connection and the latter condition ensures liveness and self-consistence of a subflow when data needs to be retransmitted.
-Note, however, that if some data needs to be retransmitted multiple times over a subflow, there is a risk of blocking the sending window.
-In this case, the MPTCP sender can decide to terminate the subflow that is behaving badly by sending a RST.
+The former condition ensures liveness of the connection, and the latter condition ensures liveness and self-consistence of a subflow when data needs to be retransmitted.
+Note, however, that if some data needs to be retransmitted multiple times over a subflow, there is a risk of blocking the send window.
+In this case, the MPTCP sender can decide to terminate the subflow that is behaving badly by sending a RST, using an appropriate MP_TCPRST (Section 3.6) error code.

 The Data ACK MAY be included in all segments; however, optimizations SHOULD be considered in more advanced implementations, where the Data ACK is present in segments only when the Data ACK value advances, and this behavior MUST be treated as valid.
-This behavior ensures the sender buffer is freed, while reducing overhead when the data transfer is unidirectional.
+This behavior ensures that the send buffer is freed, while reducing overhead when the data transfer is unidirectional.